Troppydash/the-deviation-tutorial/pages/page4.md

 Similarly, to say multiple things at once.
 ```
 say("Hello", "World")
-# A space is inserted between the words
+# Space is inserted between the words
-# so this prints: Hello World, and not HelloWorld
+# so it prints: Hello World, not HelloWorld
 ```

 ### Challenges